1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Common Symptoms

-Symptoms vary depending on where the tumor develops.
+These symptoms are contingent on the location where the tumor is grown.
 You may experience:

 • Ongoing cough